coldkillerr/Coursera-using-python-to-interact-with-the-OS/regular-expressions.md

 None
 >>>
 ```
-In the above example I to make a regex for a valid variable name.
+In the above example I tried to make a regex for a valid variable name.

 <h3> How to escape greedy behaviour </h3>